ARCHITECTURE

 not a modern reprint.

 Bitting 273; Brown, Culinary Americana, 2914.
-Publisher's textured paper wrappers, front wrapper with printed title; extremities rubbed.
+Publisher's blue paper wrappers, front wrapper giving title-page information (and the original price, $2.00).
 Pages slightly age-toned, otherwise clean.

 Click the images for enlargements.